Hydra: Resilient and Highly Available Remote Memory: for High Availability

-To motivate the design of \copysets, we analyze the fault-tolerance of existing erasure coding schemes under simultaneous server unavailability events.
-Prior work has shown orders-of-magnitude more frequent data loss due to events causing multiple nodes to fail simultaneously than data loss due to independent node failures~\cite{unavailability-study,tiered}.
+uses \copysets, a novel coding group placement scheme to perform load-balancing while reducing the probability of data loss.
+Prior works show orders-of-magnitude more frequent data loss due to events causing multiple nodes to fail simultaneously than data loss due to independent node failures~\cite{unavailability-study,tiered}.
 Several scenarios can cause multiple servers to fail or become unavailable simultaneously, such as network partitions, partial power outages, and software bugs.
-An example scenario is a power outage, which can cause 0.5\%-1\% machines to fail or go offline concurrently \cite{copyset}.
+For example, a power outage can cause 0.5\%-1\% machines to fail or go offline concurrently \cite{copyset}.
 In case of \name, data loss will happen if a concurrent failure kills more than $r+1$ of $(k+r)$ machines for a particular \emph{coding group}.

-We are inspired by copysets, a scheme for preventing data loss under correlated failures in replication~\cite{copyset,tiered}, which constraints the number of replication groups.
+We are inspired by copysets, a scheme for preventing data loss under correlated failures in replication~\cite{copyset,tiered}, which constraints the number of replication groups, in order to \emph{reduce the frequency of data loss events}.
 Using the same terminology as prior work, we define each unique set of $(k+r)$ servers within a coding group as a $copyset$.
 The number of copysets in a single coding group will be: ${k+r}\choose {r+1}$.
 For example, in an (8+2) configuration, where nodes are numbered $1,2,\ldots,10$, the 3 nodes that will cause failure if they fail at the same time (\ie, copysets) will be every 3 combinations of 10 nodes: $(1, 2, 3), (1, 2, 4), \ldots, (8, 9, 10)$, and the total number of copysets will be $\binom{10}{3} = 120$.